 Having the right size staff to provide outstanding customer service and respond to the state's transportation needs, especially during emergency situations, is an important part of MoDOT's efforts to use resources wisely.
-Due to projected funding shortfalls, MoDOT has reduced the number of salaried employees since 2008, and has fallen below its targeted employment level of 5,106 salaried employees.
+Due to projected funding shortfalls, MoDOT has reduced the number of salaried employees since 2008, and has fallen below its targeted employment level of 5,106 full-time employees.
 MoDOT has made some progress and continues the challenging task of reaching its targeted employment level.

-Through the first three quarters of fiscal year 2014, FTE levels for overtime increased compared to the same time last year due to winter weather and flooding events.
-Due to the amount of snow and ice experienced this past winter, there were 160,860 more overtime hours, or the equivalent of 77 more FTEs, spent on snow and ice removal than what was required for the same period last year.
+In the first half of fiscal year 2014, FTE levels for overtime increased compared to the same time last year due to winter weather and flooding events.
 FTEs for temporary employment have decreased because some seasonal maintenance workers were hired to full-time maintenance positions.
-These conversions to full-time salaried positions, as well as the hiring of other salaried employees needed to reach targeted staffing levels, resulted in an increase in FTEs expended for salaried employment compared to last year at this time.
+These conversions to full-time employment, as well as the hiring of other full-time employees needed to reach targeted staffing levels, resulted in an increase in FTEs expended for salaried employment compared to last year at this time.